 HUD’s income limits for an area can also be found here.
 Use the search bar on the top of the page, then scroll down on the results page to find the section titled ‘‘Income Qualifications for HUD Rental Assistance.”

-A household will be immediately disqualified if any member:
+Regardless of any conditions, a household will be immediately disqualified if anyone:

 • Is on a state lifetime sex offender registry.